brycewray/eleventy_solo/src/posts/2020/01/two-cheers-tailwind.md

 [^elevwp]: Thank goodness for my [Eleventy/webpack setup](/posts/2019/12/packing-up), without which the whole process of reversion would've been much more onerous.
 I shudder to think about, say, if I'd still been on [Gatsby](/posts/2019/10/now-gatsby-geezer).

 Don't get me wrong.
 I do understand that there definitely are cases to be made for utility-based CSS, especially---as I tweeted back on December 28---for multi-dev shops.
-I just don't believe my little one-man, one-approver Web site qualifies as a good example of such a case.
+I just don't believe my little one-man, one-approver website qualifies as a good example of such a case.

 And, more to the point: I just like this way better and, unlike so many other things in my life, this is one situation where I get to make the final call.